-Erno Vroonen is a private curatorial advisor and independent curator for contemporary art based in Munich and Brussels.
-He started his career in the 1980s with his gallery Polynero (1984-88) and as an art consultant in Antwerp, Belgium.
+Erno Vroonen (*1956 in Belgium) is a private curatorial advisor and independent curator for contemporary art based in Munich and Brussels.
+After his studies in Art History and Archeology he started his career in the 1980s with his gallery Polynero (1984-88) and as an art consultant in Antwerp, Belgium.
 In 1996 he moved to Germany, where he became artistic director of the Aktionsforum Praterinsel in Munich (1998-2002).
-His love for contemporary art inspired a lot of collectors, young curators, gallerists and artists.
+His love for contemporary art inspired a lot of collectors, curators, gallerists and artists.

 From 2006-2008 and 2010-2012 Erno Vroonen advised the „Spirit of BOZ Association Julien Friedler for Contemporary Art“ for exhibitions and the conceptional development of the association.
 In this context he curated the exhibition trilogy BeBOZ in Munich (2008) with the focus on the theme „Alternative dialogues in our Contemporary Culture“.

 From 2008-2012 he worked as a curatorial advisor for the Groeninghe collective in Bruges, Belgium, where he advised purchases from artists such as Tomas Saraceno, Ida Ekblad, Damiàn Ortega, Pamela Rosenkranz, Thomas Zipp, Matthias Dornfeld, David Claerbout and Rinus van de Velde (amongst others).

 Erno Vroonen is very well known for discovering in an early stage promising talents.
 For that reason he was also invited as a reviewer for the 2011 edition of „Mannheim Fotofestival“, curated by Katerina Gregos: The Eye Is A Lonely Hunter.